philippe-heitzmann/whatsapp_entrepreneurship_app/README.md

 ### 4. Testing the Bot
 1. Use your phone to send a WhatsApp message to the Twilio Sandbox number.
-2. Send the activation keyword provided by Twilio to start interacting with the bot.
+2. Send the activation keyword provided by Twilio to start interacting with the bot. join luck-many for this testing
-3. The bot will start asking questions about your business and generate a business plan in a Google Doc once all necessary information is collected.
-4. Once the document is generated, a download link to the business plan will be sent back to your WhatsApp conversation.
+3. Bot will start a conversation using the Mentor Bot prompting logic

 ## How the Bot Functions (High-Level Overview)
 1. The bot uses Twilio to receive and send WhatsApp messages.